-- Individuals with behavioral health conditions smoke at far higher rates than those without these disorders (30.2% vs. 13.7% rate of general population).23 - Individuals with a mental illness may develop cancer at a 2.6 times higher rate on account of late stage diagnosis and inadequate treatment and screenings.24 - Individuals with a mental illness have a higher rate of fatality due to cancer.25 - Individuals with substance use disorders who also smoke are four times more likely to die prematurely relative to individuals with drug problems who do not use tobacco.26 - Despite high rates of smoking among those with substance use disorders, less than half of substance abuse treatment centers offer cessation services, 46.7%.27 - 85% of those in treatment for opioid addiction smoke.28
+- Individuals with behavioral health conditions smoke at far higher rates than those without these disorders (25.5% vs. 12.5% rate of adults without a behavioral health condition). - Individuals with a mental illness may develop cancer at a 2.6 times higher rate on account of late stage diagnosis and inadequate treatment and screenings. - Individuals with a mental illness have a higher rate of fatality due to cancer. - Individuals with substance use disorders who also smoke are four times more likely to die prematurely relative to individuals with drug problems who do not use tobacco. - Despite high rates of smoking among those with substance use disorders, fewer than two-thirds of substance abuse treatment centers offer cessation services, 64%. - 85% of those in treatment for opioid addiction smoke.